 Capacity – they vary from cups made for 1 smoothie/person to larger 2 litre volumes.
 Consider what you need it for.
 A one smoothie a day for just you then just go for a smaller cup (they take up less space), but if you want to make larger quantities go for one of the larger cup sizes, or at least one that comes with the option of a larger cup.

 Features/Settings – many of the mini blenders have a simple on/off button or a ‘pulse’ button.
 Or you work them by pushing the blending cup down and keep it pressed down whilst it blends.
 This gives great control over the consistency of your smoothie.
 Other machines might have extra settings, especially the more expensive models, where you have the ability to control the speed of the motor and blades.
 This is useful if you are making different meals other than smoothies.

 Material – some blending cups are made from glass, some from plastic and some from ‘BPA’ plastic.
 The mini blenders are all generally made from BPA plastic and the larger jug blenders from glass.

-Price - This varies considerably and always make sure you shop around for the best price.
+Price – This varies considerably and always make sure you shop around for the best price.
 All the models mentioned here are made by trusted brands and will offer a warranty.
 You will usually pay more for a higher powered machine and one with more features (settings, accessories etc).
-If the cost of the higher priced appliances are prohibitive perhaps consider a refurbished model which are reportedly great quality.
+If the cost of the higher priced appliances are prohibitive perhaps consider a refurbished model which are reportedly of great quality.